UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 ```

 The status indicates `main`, our local *branch*, is ahead of `origin/main`, the
 remote *branch*, by 11 commits.
+(We will look at branches more formally later
+in the course; for now, just think of these as different commit histories: one
+local, the other remote.)
 These commits are our new snapshots that are yet
 to be recorded in the remote repository.
-The log shows the short identifier and
+As a recap, note that the log shows the
-commit message of each of these commits, along with the initial commit generated
+short identifier and commit message of each of these commits, along with the
-when the repository was created (`3917168`).
+initial commit generated when the repository was created (`3917168`).

 The status also includes a handy comment, suggesting "use "git push" to publish
 your local commits" - this is exactly what we should do next!
 Ultimately, `git push`